#Elementor decided to inject my feed with their ads.

 Solution: A hero section with no image is better than having a confusing, deviating image with an unclear value proposition.

-Any questions?
+Questions?
 Ask me in the comments.